Tommy356/etConnect-Demo/README.md

 Reason for this is found in the coding protocol, which is an integral part of the compiler, and the different #define statements for NSInteger (and anything else, relying on this).
 The etConnect framework can compensate this, but it requires a protocol on both sides to be able to deal with it.
 So, it will just throw an exception, whenever you try to pass an NSInteger/NSUInteger or any structure containing such a value.
-The workarounbd is, to define a protocol and to assign it to the proxy as soon as you acquired it (see comments in the Demo App).
+The workaround is to define a protocol and to assign it to the proxy as soon as you acquired it (see comments in the Demo App).

 Notes: